joshuagenders/Lupi/Readme.md

             scriptPath: path/to/scriptfile.cs # path to script, mutually exclusive with script
             imports: # list of namespaces to statically import
                 - System.Math
+            references: # list of DLLs to load
+                - Some.dll
     teardown:
       variableName: __.variableName.Dispose();
     scenarios: # list of scripts to run in order per iteration, not required if there is only one script